 Corn flour 1/4tsp

-1. Marinate the chicken thigh with soya sauce and corn flour.
-Mix well and set aside.
+1. Marinate the chicken thigh with soya sauce, sugar and corn flour for at least 20 minutes and set aside.

 3. Heat the oil, add the beaten egg into a frying pan.
 Set aside after it is cooked and cut into strips.

 4. Heat the oil.
-Add the chicken thigh.
-When it is half cooked, add the carrot, green pepper, red pepper and bean spout.
-When it is cooked, set aside.
+Add the chicken thigh and chili.
+When it is half cooked, add the carrot, green pepper and red pepper When it is cooked, set aside.

-5. Heat the oil, add the rice vermicelli.
+5. Heat the oil, add the rice vermicelli and bean sprouts.
 Add the curry powder, turmeric powder, salt, sugar, tomato ketchup, water, step 3 and step 4 into the rice vermicelli.
 Mix it well.
 Give it a try and add more seasoning when necessary.
 If it becomes too dry, add some water.
 Add 1 tsp at a time.
 We don’t want it to be too wet.

 If you decided to put prawns to make an authentic Singapore-style noodles, cook it with the chicken thigh in step 4.